okoriechibuikem19-netizen/100-days-of-code/README.md

 - Connected frontend user actions to backend processing
 - Learned how multiple user actions are handled safely
 - Used thread pool to prevent system overload

+## Day 12 – Java Synchronization

+**Goal:**
+Understand how Java handles multiple threads accessing shared data.

+**What I learned:**
+- How threads can cause data inconsistency
+- How `synchronized` ensures only one thread accesses a method at a time
+- Why synchronization is important in real-world applications like banking systems

+**Key takeaway:**
+`synchronized` prevents multiple threads from modifying shared data at the same time.